hybrid-orbital/hybrid-orbital/README.md

 ### Hi, I'm hybrid_orbital 👋
-- ⚡ Fun fact: I barely write code
+- ⚡ Fun fact: I can't use '_' in username so I use '-'
 <!--
 **hybrid-orbital/hybrid-orbital** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.